Frequently asked question

 - Vehicle registration document

 We will require original documentation, which we recommend is sent to us by recorded delivery.
 Copy documentation can be sent by email to speed up the process.

 Please do not send the vehicle keys to us.
 We will request these from you in the event that we need them.
 Do, however, keep them safe for inspection as we may refuse to deal with your claim if you are unable to provide us with these.

 It is likely that we will then need to interview you at your home address and take a statement from you about the circumstances leading up to and including the discovery of the theft.
 If we intend to do this, we will write to you with the name of the investigation company carrying out the interview.

 If you are a genuine claimant, you have no reason to be concerned about this.
-Subject to your availability, we would expect this to take anything between one and two weeks.
+Subject to your availability, we would expect this to take anything between one and two weeks to arrange the appointment.